katespaghetti/coffeeproject/README.md

 coffeeproject
 =============

-Starbucks locations by income distribution.
+Json list of all Starbucks locations in the United States by zip code as of 3/28/2014.